Want to know all there is to know about Bitcoin?

 I’m going to give you a simple, plain English explanation about what Bitcoin is and why it’s so revolutionary.

-Before we talk about Bitcoin I need to take a moment and talk about money.
+Before we talk about What is Bitcoin I need to take a moment and talk about money.
 What is money exactly?

 At its core, money represents value.
 If I do some work for you, you give me money in exchange for the value I gave you.
 I can then use that money to get something of value from someone else in the future.